agude/agude.github.io/_posts/2017-04-24-distribution_plots.md

 I generated this plot using a sampled subset of the data because the swarms piled up when trying to show the full dataset.
 Even so, you can see some of the points have piled up against the edges of each column.
-The swarm plot makes the relative accident rates easier to see than on the strip plot.
+The swarm plot makes the relative crash rates easier to see than on the strip plot.
 The bimodal nature of the distributions is much clearer and their shape can almost be made out.
 However, the thickness of the plotted points causes the formation of the strands extending out from each swarm which make judging the true shape of the